 Even once you’ve found more information about the sun, there are no clear goals and no visible way to achieve them.
 All that remains is drudgery.
 If you aren’t listlessly bouncing between cities to earn money, you’re managing losses from combat or explosive railroad traps or underground cannibals or a fucking wolf attack or something equally awful.

-Yet there’s hope.
-Maybe it’s the triumphant music that plays over the world map – or maybe the solemn determination on the face of the old man in the train’s war room.
+And yet there’s hope.
+Maybe it’s the triumphant music that plays over the world map – or maybe the look of determination of the old man in the train’s war room.
 You and your crew are on an adventure to find a source of life on a dying planet, and that means something.
 To keep the faith, the mission must continue.
 The game centers on the desperate image of a train crossing the barren world, stopping from city to city, no destination in sight, pursued by a war train, detonating the track behind it to stay alive to chase an impossible dream.
-That’s inspiring.

 With that said, the optimistic mood has its limits because you can enslave people.